- Not a substitute for professional veterinary help.

 Delgado also brings up an excellent point about cat’s natural instincts: “They prefer their space and privacy while eating, and they don’t always want to take turns at a shared bowl.”

+Dog food is not a long term dietary solution for cats, because it doesn’t contain enough of the nutrition, which is largely protein and some healthy fats found in meat, they need to stay strong and healthy.
+Dog food contains other nutrition, including more carbohydrates, that dogs need but aren’t necessary, and may actually be harmful in large quantities or for sustained periods of time for cats.
+Bottom line: Cats can eat dog food for a short period of time, but not forever.
 The truth is, there is no real concern when your pets swap food for a short period of time.
 That said, while an occasional nibble of your dog’s food won’t hurt your cat, long-term feeding of dog food can lead your cat to become malnourished.

 For proper nutrition, feed your kitty healthy food specifically labeled for cats.